British Prime Minister Boris Johnson will face a vote of confidence on Monday - KESQ

 While he said the Prime Minister’s response to the Sue Gray report was “grotesque,” most of his letter focused on Johnson’s other policies, including the government’s new policy of sending some asylum seekers to Rwanda, which Norman called “ugly, likely to be counterproductive and of doubtful legality.”

+Conservative MP John Penrose quit his role as the UK government’s anti-corruption tsar on Monday, claiming that Johnson had broken the government’s ministerial code and quoting the Sue Gray report which highlighted “failures of leadership and judgment” inside Downing Street.

+“I’m sorry to have to resign as the PM’s Anti-Corruption Tsar but, after his reply last week about the Ministerial Code, it’s pretty clear he has broken it.
+That’s a resigning matter for me, and it should be for the PM too,” Penrose said on his official Twitter profile.

 Johnson’s approval ratings have been plunging and there has been a growing sense among some parts of his ruling Conservative Party that he is becoming a liability.
-The party is facing two difficult parliamentary by-elections later this month.
+The party is facing two difficult parliamentary by-elections in late June after two of their backbenchers were forced to resign amid their own scandals.

 Keir Starmer, the leader of the opposition Labour Party, has urged Conservative MPs to remove Johnson.
 Speaking to LBC radio, he said: “I think they’ve got to show some leadership and vote against the Prime Minister.
 He’s lost the trust of the country, I think that’s pretty clear on all the evidence I’ve seen.”